New Mexico Trucking Accident Attorneys

-To put it bluntly, there are more trucking accidents now than 20 years ago because large trucking companies have designed the industry to overwork drivers.
+To put it bluntly, there are more accidents now than 20 years ago because large companies have designed the industry to overwork drivers.
 Low pay and harsh conditions encourage drivers to break federal laws while putting themselves and others at risk.
 Most drivers are paid by the mile.
-For new drivers (the vast majority of trucking drivers enter the industry with little-to-no knowledge of how the job works), pay-by-mile sounds fair, but it leaves drivers unpaid for vital non-driving work.
+For new drivers (the vast majority of drivers enter the industry with little-to-no knowledge), pay-by-mile sounds fair, but it leaves drivers unpaid for vital non-driving work.
 Daily inspection, waiting for loading and unloading, sitting in traffic—all of this eats away at a driver's living.

 Trucking companies do it this way to keep costs low and predictable, helping their profit margins to grow as drivers push themselves to drive longer in order to make ends meet.
-Carriers turn a blind eye toward (and in some cases even encourage) defying federal safety regulations in order to make more money.
+Carriers turn a blind eye toward defying federal safety regulations in order to make more money.
 Unfortunately, that results in more pain than in better pay.

 UPS is one of the leaders of the freight delivery industry.
 It possesses a commanding market share at 27 percent and employs more than 119,000 vehicles in its delivery fleet.
 However, according to FMCSA's latest data, its safety record has seen a substantial increase in crashes, injuries, and deaths since 2012.